 Individual freelancer.
 This can be a practical starting point for a Cameroonian software developer, designer, marketer, writer, translator, consultant, tutor, virtual assistant, or creative professional with a small number of clients.
 Keep contracts, invoices, payment confirmations, expense receipts, exchange-rate records, and tax files from the first payment.

 Sole proprietorship or establishment.
 A sole-proprietor style setup can make sense once freelancing becomes a real business.
-It can help with tax registration, RCCM/commercial documentation where required, local procurement, business banking, and client confidence.
+It can help with tax registration, Trade and Personal Property Credit Register (RCCM), the OHADA commercial register used for business-registration records documentation where required, local procurement, business banking, and client confidence.
 The tradeoff is that the person and business are closely linked, so personal liability and tax compliance need attention.

 Company.
 A company can be useful if you hire people, subcontract work, build an agency, serve enterprise clients, take on larger liabilities, or need clearer separation between you and the business.
-Cameroon follows OHADA-style company forms, so get local legal and accounting advice before choosing a structure, share capital, tax regime, and signing authority.
+Cameroon follows Organization for the Harmonization of Business Law in Africa (OHADA), the regional business-law system used by Cameroon and other member states company forms, so get local legal and accounting advice before choosing a structure, share capital, tax regime, and signing authority.

 Cameroon can be a good base for freelancers because it has French- and English-speaking professionals, a growing digital services scene, strong regional connections, and an increasing number of remote workers selling to clients in Europe, North America, Africa, and the Middle East.
 The upside is real, but formality matters more as income grows.